 The Museum of London is set to move soon from its current home into a cluster of semi-derelict Victorian iron and 1960s concrete buildings.
 These are the markets in Farringdon next to the famous meat market, and two of the three sites have been empty for 30 years waiting for someone to do something with them.

 Their survival is an unlikely one, nearly demolished entirely, then nearly given a facade only saving makeover as offices, both attempts foundering due to vociferous campaigns to save them.
-That they survived as a double surprise as they are not listed as heritage buildings, so campaigners aside, there’s not much that could stop a developer raising the lot to the ground.
+That they survived as a double surprise as they are not listed as heritage buildings, so campaigners aside, there’s not much that could stop a developer from raising the lot to the ground.

 Saved they should be, but commercial office space they never could be.